 Lastly, to avoid the hassle of transferring and managing multiple accounts of your previous organisations, it is advised to get your UAN (Unique Account Number).
 Now, you must be thinking what is UAN?

 Retirement planning is essential for fulfilling your retirement goals.
-So, build your Employee Provident Fund or EPF corpus well to make your retirement a happy retirement.
+So, build your Employee Provident Fund corpus well to make your retirement a happy retirement.
 Invest well for a better future!

 A: The employee and the employer both contribute directly to the EPF account.
 Along with the regular deposits, the government pays interest on the amount deposited.

 A: In India, an employer must open an EPF account on behalf of the employee.
 No individual alone can open an EPF account.

 A: Yes, it is essential to have an EPF account.
 It will provide the employee with security on retirement.
 Additionally, it has tax benefits.
 The amount withdrawn from the EPF account on maturity exempted from Taxes.
 The taxpayer will also enjoy tax benefits under Section 80C on the amount deposited monthly in the EPF account.
 Similarly, the employer will enjoy tax benefits on the contributions made to the employees' EPF accounts.
 Thus, other than financial security on retirement, you should have an EPF account for tax management as well.

 A: It would help if you never opted out of an EPF scheme.
 The EPF is for your financial security and to provide you with tax benefits.
 Hence, in the long run, the EPF can prove to be helpful.

 A: The Universal Account Number or the UAN is the permanent account number provided by the Employee Provident Fund Organization.
 It is a 12-digit account number that will remain the same irrespective of the firms you work.
 The UAN ensures that the EPF is genuine and records all the job changes.